Learn how to do a personal color analysis so that you can know what types of colors flatter you best.

 You are medium if you have some depth of color to you.
 You can tolerate a little darkness in your colors.
 Too light of colors may wash you out.
 You may have medium brown/red in your hair… or medium hazel, green or brown eyes… or light/medium brown skin.

 You are deep if you have a dark feature.
-You may have dark eyes, dark hair and/or dark skin.
+For example, you may have dark eyes, dark hair and/or dark skin.
 You will be able to wear dark colors very well.
 Depending on your level of intensity, you may be able to wear light colors well too.
 Deep individuals can stick to deeper colors if they are unsure of their chroma (bright or soft).

 Your Color Type – Putting It All Together